h-griffin/solo-projects/fiverr/js-choose-your-own-adventure/README.md

-# choose your own adventure
+# js choose your own adventure

 - two versions using built in alerts/confirm/prompt and one using js objects and helper functions